-- 6. The CDOT Planning Director, in consultation with the Planning CDOT Director, has the authority to modify the requirements of Sections 15.4.4 and 15.4.5 to preserve existing buildings and trees. - 35.
+- 6. The CDOT Planning Director, in consultation with the Planning CDOT Director, has the authority to modify the requirements of Sections 15.4.4 and 15.4.5 to preserve existing buildings and trees. - 39.
 Amend Section 15.4.10, "Specific Architectural Features", subsection A.5 by clarifying the requirements.
 The revised Section15.4.10.A.5 shall read as follows: - 5.
-An architectural feature shall not result in an unobstructed horizontal sidewalk clearance of less than eight feet. - 36.
-Amend Table 15.5, "TOD District Maximum Vehicle Parking Limitations" to remove the maximum vehicle parking spaces in the third column of the table, "TOD-NC and TOD-TR" for hotels and motels, since hotels and motels are not permitted uses in the TOD-NC and TOD-TR districts.
-The revised Table 15.5 shall read as follows:
+An architectural feature shall not result in an unobstructed horizontal sidewalk clearance of less than eight feet. - 40.
+Amend Section 15.4.10, "Specific Architectural Features", subsection G, "Sills, Belt Courses, Eaves, Cornices, and Ornamental Features", subsection 2 by clarifying the requirements.
+Subsection 1 remains unchanged.
+The revised Section15.4.10.G shall read as follows: